East–West Line (Singapore): 15 November 2017 train collision and disruptions

-25-30 September 2024 train derailment and disruptions
+25–30 September 2024 train derailment and disruptions

-Train services between Boon Lay and Queenstown had been suspended since 9am on 25 September 2024 after trains lost power on a stretch near Clementi MRT station.
-A defective train axle box on one of the first generation C151 trains, which had been deadheading to Ulu Pandan Depot after it was withdrawn at Clementi station, dropped onto the tracks near Dover station and caused the wheels of a bogie - an undercarriage - to come off the running rail and hit track equipment, including stretches of the third rail, 3 point machines as well as power cables and rail clips.
-In an update at about 9:30pm on 25 September 2024, LTA and SMRT announced that train services between Buona Vista and Jurong East would remain suspended on 26 September 2024, the 1st day of the PSLE exams, while service between Boon Lay and Jurong East, and Queenstown and Buona Vista, would each run their own separate shuttle services every 10 minutes.
+Train services between Boon Lay and Queenstown were suspended at 9am on 25 September 2024 after trains lost power on a stretch near Clementi MRT station.
+A defective train axle box on one of the first generation C151 trains, which had been deadheading to Ulu Pandan Depot after it was withdrawn at Clementi station, dropped onto the tracks near Dover station and caused the wheels of a bogie to come off the running rail and hit track equipment, including stretches of the third rail, three point machines, power cables and rail clips.
+In an update at about 9:30pm on 25 September 2024, LTA and SMRT announced that train services between Buona Vista and Jurong East would remain suspended on 26 September 2024, the first day of the PSLE exams, while service between Boon Lay and Jurong East, and Queenstown and Buona Vista, would each run their own separate shuttle services every 10 minutes.
 On Thursday night, SMRT announced that no trains will run between Jurong East and Buona Vista for a third straight day, with full service expected to resume the following Monday.
-However, in an update at about 4:30pm on 29 September 2024, the target date for restoration of full service was pushed back to Tuesday.
+However, in an update at about 4:30pm on 29 September 2024, the target date for restoration of full service was delayed to Tuesday.
 On September 30, SMRT and LTA announced that full service would fully resume on October 1, with westbound train speeds being reduced from the usual 60-80 kilometres per hour (37.5-50mph) to 40 kilometres per hour (25mph) until October 3, as part of a standard process after rail replacements.

 Network and operations

 Train services on the East–West Line operates from approximately 5:30 am to around midnight daily.
 In general, during peak hours, train frequency is 2 to 3 minutes while during non-peak hours the frequency is reduced to 5 minutes throughout the entire route.

-The first train departs from these places: